 Everyone tells you that running is one of the best workouts you can do, both for your body and for your mind.
-So many people try to start running and give up somewhere along the way because they couldn’t get into it, or because it was too difficult for them.
-The thing is, if you want to get into athletics, you don’t have to just run – there are different athletics disciplines that range from throwing events, jumping events, to multi-sport disciplines, which are basically a combination of many different sports.
+So many people try to start running and give up somewhere along the way because they couldn’t get into it, or because it was too difficult for them, so they just turn to watching athletics on TV.
+After all, it’s true, many people just like watching athletics and have fun on registrarse.mx.
+But see, the thing is, if you want to get into athletics, you don’t have to just run – there are different athletics disciplines that range from throwing events, jumping events, to multi-sport disciplines, which are basically a combination of many different sports.
 You can definitely find something interesting for you somewhere along that range of sports.
 Let’s get into that.

 Know why you are doing it